- Commencement Week Schedule

 A professional photographer will photograph each senior as he/she receives his/her diploma.
-You will receive a color proof and order form a few weeks after Commencement.
+You will receive a color proof and order form a few weeks after Commencement, or you can contact:

-Personalized DVDs of Commencement are made available and sold through IT Services.
-To order, please complete the Commencent DVD order form.
+Personalized DVD/Blue Ray Videos of Commencement Exercises will be available through the online registration or IT Services.
 If you have questions or require assistance you may contact the IT Services Help Desk by phone at (315) 781-4357, or by email at firstname.lastname@example.org.
 The DVDs are completed and mailed in late-July.

 Please click here for Parent & Family Commencement Registration.